-Few things can change your life like a car accident.
-One minute you are driving down the road or stopped at a traffic signal and the next, you feel a traumatic jolt and you’re trying to determine what happened.
+Few things can change your life, like a car accident.
+One minute you are driving down the road or stopped at a traffic signal, and the next, you feel a traumatic jolt, and you’re trying to determine what happened.
 But as bad as the initial impact of a car accident can be, the aftermath can be life-altering.
-In addition to your medical bills and the cost of prescription medicines and followup appointments, you may not be able to attend work, and the pain and suffering that you suffer after a car accident could last an indefinite amount of time.
+In addition to your medical bills, the cost of prescription medicines, and follow-up appointments, you may not be able to attend work, and the pain and suffering that you endure after a car accident could last an indefinite amount of time.

 Fort Lauderdale Car Accidents

 Whether you are a full-time resident, a part-time resident, or a vacationer, if you’ve spent any time driving around Fort Lauderdale’s major roadways, like US1, Broward Boulevard, etc., you are aware of the remarkable density of traffic during the morning and afternoon rush hours.
-The city of Fort Lauderdale has approximately 185,000 residents, but with our during the season, between November and May, our roadway traffic is commensurate with a much higher population.
+Fort Lauderdale has approximately 185,000 residents, but during the season, between November and May, our roadway traffic is commensurate with a much higher population.
 And every personal injury lawyer in Fort Lauderdale knows that because of that, we also have a much higher rate of accidents.